bouwe77/holodeck-remix/README.md

 An app for presenting your slide decks, which you write in Markdown or MDX in your favorite IDE or editor.
 Built with Remix.

+# Features

+- Create multiple presentations within one project.
+- Write your presentation by creating one or more Markdown and/or MDX files.
+- Slides are separated with an `---`.
+- A portal shows you an overview of all presentations and its slides.
+- Start a presentation in full screen mode and navigate through slides with your keyboard.
+- Slide content is aligned centered horizontally and vertically, unless you wrap it in a `<Left>content here</Left>` component.

 # Usage

 Clone and start the app: